Orbital mixing and strong Hund's coupling stabilize spin order in van der Waals ferromagnet CrI3: Author Contributions

 \section{Author Contributions}

-T.P. and R.E. conceived the research project.
-DFT calculations were conducted by S.S. under the supervision of S.P.
-R.S. developed the code and performed cluster calculations.
+T.P., A.D.V, and R.E. conceived the research project.
 A.D.V., T.P., and R.S. performed the experiments.
 N.B.B. and I.V. provided and supported access to synchrotron facilities.
 A.D.V. analyzed the experimental data.
+DFT calculations were conducted by S.S. under the supervision of S.P.
+R.S. developed the code and performed multiplet cluster calculations.
 L.R. participated in maintaining and running the experimental apparatus.
-R.E., M.W., and G.P. provided funding for the experiments.
+R.E., M.W., and G.P. provided funding and scientific supervision for the experiments.
 A.D.V. and S.S. wrote the manuscript, with contributions from all co-authors.